 - Cut the toilet paper rolls into strips of varying lengths and widths

-- Starting at the bottom of the Styrofoam cone, hot glue the toilet paper strips creating a tree shape (adult help is needed)
+- Starting at the bottom of the Styrofoam cone, hot glue the toilet paper strips creating a tree shape (adult supervision)

 - Paint the tree with white acrylic paint.
 Let dry

-- Paint the tree with green tempera paint.
+- Paint the tree again with green tempera paint.
 Let dry

 - Glue a large Christmas bell at the top of the tree